Single polls about gay marriage (a.k.a.

 - The margin of error of the survey is ±3.5 percentage points.

 - A 2017-MAY Gallup poll has shown that among all U.S. adults, approval had reached 64%: Opposition had declined to 34%.
+Again, only 2% had no opinion -- a very small percentage in any poll.
 The polls' margin of error is typically ±4 percentage points.

 - By religion: 65% of Roman Catholics in spite of strong opposition from the church hierarchy.
-55% of other Christians support SSM.
+55% of adults who identify with other Christian denominations and faith groups support SSM.
 1

 - A 2017-JUN poll by the Pew Research Center showed confirmed Gallup's results: